Deafness in the Democratic Republic of the Congo: Primary and secondary education

 The School for the Deaf in the city Buta in Bas Uélé, DRC is another recorded primary and secondary school.
 A group of children and two directors from the school received support from the Acting Governor of Bas Uélé, Ruth Baduli Gbangosa, after their in-person meeting where the children discussed unfair treatment, such as their teachers not getting paid, the absence of benches on school grounds, and their unsuccessful academic development because of these dilemmas and others.

 Nguvu Yetru is located in the town of Rutshuru in Kiwanja, DRC, and is best known for its vocational training in masonry, carpentry, sewing, and photography.
 The training there even interested and accumulated students who are hearing and do not have disabilities.
 The head of the school, Audacieux Ntaumenya Jimmy, quoted to the media, "The apprentices from our school are highly appreciated by the population and employers who are increasingly calling on them."
-In the 2019–2020 school year, 30 students were in the primary school and 9 in secondary.
+In the 2019–2020 school year, 30 students were in the primary school and nine in secondary.

 Man Like You is a school created by a Catholic nun, Sister Wivine Lukalu or "Mom Wivine," located in Mbujimayi, DRC.
-It is a school for deaf people and also other children with disabilities, and the deaf children speak to each other in sign lanaguge, though it is not certain which sign language that is.
+It is a school for deaf people and other children with disabilities, and the deaf children speak to each other in sign language, though it is not certain which sign language that is.
 Built by the Episcopal Conference of Italy, but not receiving sustainable and operating funds, the school is now funded by the Congolese State, and half of the staff is paid by the State monthly.
 The children receive literacy education and vocational training, such as sewing, weaving, shoemaking, agriculture, and music, but they also lack some materials, in need of kitchen utensils, more food, and supplies for their blind students.

 Hope Deaf-Blind School in Goma is a local, non-profit educational organization that is not currently running yet and still being built.
 A GoFundMe page called "Hope Deaf-Blind School" was created on October 13, 2022, explaining that the children were abandoned by their families and are lacking in nutritional food at the program, and because of these factors are prone to diseases.
-They mention that they will use the funds they receive for more nurtitional food, training instructors and parents, and better managing household waste.
+They mention that they will use the funds they receive for more nutritional food, training instructors and parents, and better managing household waste.